lotivis/lotivis-data/README.md

 ### dataController.**[removeFilter](./src/controller.js)**(name, item, sender)

-Removes the specified `item` to the specified filters list.
+Removes the specified `item` from the collection of filters with the specified `name`.

 ### dataController.**[toggleFilter](./src/controller.js)**(name, item, sender)

-Toggles the specified `item` in the specified filters list.
+Toggles the filtered state of the passed item in the collection of filters with the passed name.

 ### dataController.**[filename](./src/controller.js)**(extension, prefix)